danieljcave/p3-battleship/README.md

 On the welcome message, the user is welcomed to the game and shown the message 'How To Play:', this is a list of instructions on how the game will be played and what information the user will need beforehand to play the game. such as the game mechanics, which explain when a user guesses a spot they will either show a miss 'O' or a hit 'X' and all empty space is for the user to guess.
 It informs them of the number of turns they have and if they miss they will lose a turn and if they hit they will not lose and turn.
 Finally the aim of the game and what happens if they do not win.
 ![Image of battleship welcome message](/assets/readme/welcome-message.png)

 The last feature on the welcome screen is asking the user if they are ready to play the game.
 This I believe is crucial to the user experience, by allowing the user to read through the information and be able to decide when they are ready to play.
-So as to not be able to see the playing game without the correct instructions or knowledge.
+To not be able to see the playing game without the correct instructions or knowledge.
 This is to not overwhelm the player or allow them to start and just guess what they are doing or waste turns, to give them the best chance of winning and enjoying the time in the game.
 ![Player ready questions](/assets/readme/are-you-ready.png)

 ### Game Board